m-yamazoe/documentation/saas/users/iam.rst

 Providing Cloud Console Access for enStratus Users
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-There are two ways an admin enStratus user can provide cloud console access to users.
+There are two kinds of cloud console access an admin enStratus user can grant to users:

 #.
 Cloud Console Access (Console Access using password)
 #.
 API Console Access  (API Access using API keys)